Updated: 29 Oct 2020

 This is part of the reason I love the Outdoor life, particularly in the UK when all seasons can be experienced within just a few hours.

-When taking groups out on photography tours, I will always include a map, compass, first aid kit, torch, whistle and list of contact numbers in my rucksack.
+When taking groups out on photography tours, I always include a map, compass, first aid kit, torch, whistle and list of contact numbers in my rucksack.
 Touch wood, I have never had to use any of them, but I always like to air on the side of caution.

 Food and drink